Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

 #### **Top Products by Total Sales**

-To identify the top-selling products, we aggregate the `sales_data` by `product_id` and calculate the total sales for each product.
+To identify the top-selling products, I aggregate the `sales_data` by `product_id` and calculate the total sales for each product.

 ```sql
 -- Identify top-selling products